 GobiNet 438272 0

-When we do depmod, it resolves the dependancies of the various modules in the Kernel /lib/modules/ folder.
-Then at the time of modprobe the dependecy drivers/modules are loaded first and then the actual module of interest.
+When we do depmod, it resolves the dependencies of the various modules in the Kernel /lib/modules/ folder.
+Then at the time of modprobe the dependency drivers/modules are loaded first and then the actual module of interest.